All 4 members of kidnapped California family found dead

 Family members had told KXTV-TV that the office for Unison Trucking Inc., the family’s business, had only opened about a week earlier.

 “My husband is very peaceful and calm person.
-We don’t have any clue why they kidnapped them,” said Jaspreet Caur, wife of the kidnapped uncle.
+We don’t have any clue why they kidnapped them,” said Jaspreet Kaur, wife of the kidnapped uncle.

 The sheriff said detectives believe the kidnapper destroyed unspecified evidence in an attempt to cover his tracks.